xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

    > Note:
    >
    > You should [create a team](https://docs.katalon.com/katalon-analytics/docs/setup-team.html#create-a-team) before setting up your project.
-Or else, Katalon TestOps automatically stores your project in First Team.
+Or else, Katalon TestOps automatically stores your project in the First Team.

 2. Type email addresses of your team members in **Share projects to your members**.
 Click **Invite**.